-At Michigan Tech, we see it like this—if you're up for the challenge of a crazy smart education, we're here to support you from the day you step foot on campus for Orientation to the day you graduate with your dream job.
+At Michigan Tech, we see it like this—if you're up for the challenge of a crazy smart education, we're here to support you from the day you step on campus for Orientation to the day you graduate with your dream job.

 Why?
 Because Huskies stick together.